HACC2022/Orangehill/README.md

 This is indicated by the buttons text changing to "Copied!" for two seconds.
 The website works on mobile devices as well - in portrait and landscape mode.

+To access the demo location simply click on the provided [link](https://url-compressor.vani.ga)

 ## How it works
 A URL Compressor works by mapping a long URL onto a shorter one.